SJLewer/surfs_up/README.md

 ## Project Overview
 Analyze weather data from Oahu, Hawaii to provide information that will be used to determine the viability of opening a year-round Surf 'n' Shake Shop in Oahu.
-The analysis for this project will focus on gathering statistics for the months of June and December.
+The analysis for this project will focus on analyzing the temperatures for the months of June and December.

 ## Results:
-  _June vs December Temperatures_ - ...
+  _June vs December Temperatures_

  ![image](https://user-images.githubusercontent.com/90986041/141600378-01d8645a-d065-4632-8124-81f511d8cfe2.png)
  ![image](https://user-images.githubusercontent.com/90986041/141600444-0ae17984-2ad7-4fd0-be9c-b5ad550d8bb9.png)

-Bulleted list that addresses 3 key differences in the J vs D weather
+The large number of counts for both June and December provide confidence and high credibility of the statistical results.
- * _SCHOOL SUMMARY_ -
+ * The average temperatures for each month are the same as the 50% percentiles, which indicates the results for both months are not skewed.

- * _SCHOOL RANKINGS_ - Thomas High School's overall performance relative to other schools did not change.
+ * The low standard deviations indicate the data is clustered near the mean.
+December's data is slightly more spread out.

- * _#3_:
+ * Oahu's temperatures in June and December are fairly consistent with only 4° between the average temperatures.
+Not too surprising June's temperatures are slightly higher than December's.

  ### _Additional Analyses_: